alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a fourth year PhD student in the [Department of Statistical Science at Duke University](http://stat.duke.edu) working with [Peter Hoff](http://pdhoff.github.io).

+Prior to coming to Duke, I worked on various macroeconomic theory projects with The Macroeconomic and Quantitative Studies group at [The Federal Reserve Board](http://federalreserve.gov).